malisit/munhasir/README.md

 # munhasir
-A platform to keeping diaries for those who are cautious(or paranoid).
+A platform for keeping diaries for those who are cautious(or paranoid).